Sanitary Sewer System Overview

 The City provides sanitary sewer service to 6,700 customers, utilizing 98 miles of sanitary sewer throughout the City.
 Sewer mains are generally cleaned every three years (one-third of the City is cleaned every year), and our 9 lift stations are inspected and maintained on a regular basis to ensure reliable, uninterrupted service.

-For more information about utility rates, please view the City Fee List.
+For more information about utility rates, please visit the Water/Sewer Utility Billing page, or view the City Fee List.

 The City of Rosemount sanitary sewer system flows into the Metropolitan Council sewer system to be treated and processed.
 Approximately 60% of our sanitary sewer budget goes to pay for this service.

 Beware of the term "Flushable"

 Just because the label says "flushable" does NOT mean it is biodegradable.
 To help reduce the likelihood of costly backups, City staff recommends NOT flushing any of the following, even if they are labeled "flushable":

 - personal sanitary wipes